thalesfreirefarias/SQL_Basic/README.md

 Valores únicos
 SELECT DISTINCT cliente from tabelapedidos;

+If you don't know the exactly name you also can search with

+Select * from tabelafornecedores where pais_de_origem like 'china%';

 SELECT * FROM Clientes WHERE Idade > 30 AND Sexo <> 'Masculino';
 SELECT * FROM Produtos WHERE Nome LIKE 'computador';